mochilor/abbys-game/README.md

 Then you will be able to play at [http://localhost:1234/](http://localhost:1234/)

-Alternatively, just run `docker-compose up -d` (or `docker compose -d`, depending on what you have in your system).

-To stop the server, just run:
+Alternatively, if you have `npm` installed, you can do:

 ```
-make stop
+npm install
+npx parcel index.html
 ```

 ## License